turbot/steampipe-mod-oci-insights/dashboards/vcn/docs/vcn_subnet_report_flowlog.md

 This report answers the following questions:

-- Is flow log enabled for my subnets?
+- Are flow logs enabled for my subnets?